 Organised by the Graduate Institute’s Centre for Finance and Development

 Sovereign debt is at the centre of the policy debate in both advanced and emerging economies, and academic research in sovereign debt has flourished in recent years.
 However, knowledge is often built and disseminated within disciplinary academic silos.
 Scholars in anthropology, economics, finance, history, law, political science, and sociology approach the same urgent policy problems with different questions and methods.
 Law, market, and policy practitioners have yet more different perspectives on sovereign debt.
-This interdisciplinary conference joins the conversation across disciplinary and institutional lines.
-Bringing all these perspectives together is not easy but the effort is worthwhile because more relevant, institutionally-grounded scholarship will lead to policies informed by cutting-edge research, and ultimately - we must hope - fewer crises and less human suffering.
+This interdisciplinary conference joined the conversation across disciplinary and institutional lines.
+Bringing all these perspectives together was not easy but the effort was worthwhile because more relevant, institutionally-grounded scholarship will lead to policies informed by cutting-edge research, and ultimately - we must hope - fewer crises and less human suffering.

-The members of the Organising Committee are Marc Flandreau (University of Pennsylvania), Juan Flores (University of Geneva), Anna Gelpern (Georgetown Law), Mitu Gulati (Duke Law), Grégoire Mallard (The Graduate Institute, Geneva), Ugo Panizza (The Graduate Institute, Geneva), Joost Pauwelyn (The Graduate Institute, Geneva).
+The members of the Organising Committee were Marc Flandreau (University of Pennsylvania), Juan Flores (University of Geneva), Anna Gelpern (Georgetown Law), Mitu Gulati (Duke Law), Grégoire Mallard (The Graduate Institute, Geneva), Ugo Panizza (The Graduate Institute, Geneva), Joost Pauwelyn (The Graduate Institute, Geneva).

-Download full programme here.
+Download full programme and presentations/articles here.